Hiking the Hazelwood Nature Loop Trail in Sequoia National Park

 Distance: 0.7 miles / 1.1 km

-The Hazelwood Nature Loop Trail in Sequoia National Park is one of my personal favorite day hikes within Giant Forest.
+The Hazelwood Nature Loop Trail in Sequoia National Park is a very beautiful and easy day hike in the heart of Giant Forest that is one of my personal favorite trails across the entire park!

-I say this because the short and easy trail is a great day hike to take it slow, enjoy the wildflowers, and look for wildlife, making it one of the best kid-friendly adventures in both Sequoia and Kings Canyon National Park!
+I say this because the short loop is a great day hike to take it slow, enjoy the wildflowers, and look for wildlife, all making the Hazelwood Loop one of the best kid-friendly adventures across both Sequoia and Kings Canyon!

-On a different note, it’s a little-known secret in Sequoia National Park that bears can best be seen around the meadows, like Hazelwood or Crescent Meadow, during the early and late evening hours of the day.
+On that note, it’s a little-known secret in the Sierras that Black Bears can often be seen around the meadows, like Hazelwood Meadow, Crescent Meadow, or Long Meadow, during the early and late evening hours of the day!

-Therefore, I highly recommend planning your hike here or around similar meadows during these times if you’re interested in experiencing this unique opportunity.
+This is why I highly recommend planning your hike here or around similar meadows during these times if you’re interested in bettering your chances to see some of the best wildlife Sequoia National Park has to offer!

 Hazelwood Nature Loop Trailhead Parking